tellery/tellery/README.md

 # Tellery

-Tellery helps you organize your ad-hoc analyses and then narrate them in one place.
+Tellery helps you to organize your ad-hoc analysis and then narrate them in one place.

 Tellery brings all of your words and data into one flexible surface: